Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Conditional Normalized Maximum Likelihood

-This regret corresponds to the excess number of bits $q$ uses to encode $x_{1:n}$ compared to the best distribution in $\Theta$, denoted $\hat{\theta}(x_{1:n})$.
-We can then define the \textit{normalized maximum likelihood distribution} (NML) with respect to $\Theta$ as
+In relation to the MDL principle, this regret corresponds to the excess number of bits $q$ uses to encode the labels $y_{1:n}$ compared to the best distribution in the model class $\Theta$.
+For any fixed input sequence, we can then define the \textit{normalized maximum likelihood distribution} (NML) as